bdevore/getcleandata/README.md

 6. Expanding 'Mag' to 'Magnitude'

 ### Result Format Rationale
-A wide format approach to the data was taken
+A wide format approach to the summary data was taken so that a single row of data represents the complete snapshot of data across all of the different variables.
+Each row represents the complete set of measurements taken for a subject at a point in time, with a label describing the activity being performed and whether the data was from the training or testing data set.